 Gottheil recognized the difficulties of adapting European Zionism to American reality.
 He noted that Zionism had emerged in the midst of the adversity facing European Jewry, an adversity that did not have a direct bearing on the fate of US Jews, and described the American Reform movement’s resistance to Zionism as a clear indication of the complexity of incorporating Zionism into the fabric of Jewish life in the United States.
 The fact that US Jews did not need Palestine as a refuge did not, in his view, negate the need to integrate Herzlian Zionism into the life of American Jewry.
 He believed that the main role of Zionism as a secular, modern movement lay not in the territorial concentration of world Jewry in Palestine, which was pragmatically impossible and would not in fact address the needs of Western Jews generally or US Jews specifically.
 He regarded Zionism as the foremost means of safeguarding Jewish solidarity and ensuring the continued existence of the Jewish People in their countries of residence, given that the Jewish religion no longer served as a tool for preserving Jewish unity in light of the secularization of Western Jewry and the rise of nationalism – a nationalism that required these Jews to integrate into their countries of residence and adopt the customs and language of the land, thereby threatening the continued existence of the Jewish People in the United States and the Western world.
-The mass immigration of East European Jewry to the United States prevented them from realizing the existential threat facing US Jews, in Gottheil’s view, but the moment waves of Orthodox Jews stop arriving at the shores of the United States, American Jews would face the threat of extinction – unless they adopt Zionism, in its American version, as their leading ideology.
+The mass immigration of East European Jewry to the United States prevented them from realizing the existential threat facing US Jews, in Gottheil’s view, but the moment waves of Orthodox Jews stopped arriving at the shores of the United States, American Jews would face the threat of extinction – unless they adopted Zionism, in its American version, as their leading ideology.

 The concept of “American Zionism” was liable to pose many difficulties, foremost among which was the issue of dual loyalty.
 Gottheil gave prime consideration to this problem, arguing that there was no contradiction between membership in the Zionist movement and American citizenship: The state cannot demand that its citizens renounce their familial and ethnic history, given that it constitutes an essential element of the American fabric of life, and in this sense American Jews are no different from Americans of German or Irish heritage, who have established a range of ethnic organizations that contribute to American society.
 Moreover, Gottheil argued, international Zionist activity in the format he proposed renders the issue of dual loyalty irrelevant, because Zionism in this form serves to guide and regulate global Jewish efforts on behalf of the Yishuv, rather than constituting a centralized international organization with defined political objectives.
 Such a Zionist movement does not offer its members an alternative to citizenship, especially if one considers Gottheil’s explanations that the movement did not seek to bring all the Jews to Palestine, and that its goal was not the establishment of a sovereign Jewish state there.